Prenuptial Agreement in Ontario: What You Need to Know Before Marriage

 A prenuptial agreement can also cover expectations concerning your marital responsibilities.
 Note that you may not include non-financial duties like who will be responsible for taking out the trash every week.
 But you can have the following specifications in your prenup:

-A premarital agreement can protect almost anything the spouses agreed upon as long as the law does not prohibit it.
-Like other provinces, Ontario has limitations on what spouses can include in a prenuptial agreement.
+A premarital agreement can protect almost anything the spouses agreed upon, as long as the law does not prohibit it.
+Like other provinces, Ontario prenups have limitations on what spouses can include in the document.

 The Family Law Act does not allow the following issues in a marriage contract or prenup in Canada.